trubiso/hj/src/dataclasses/types.md

 `.one(conditionFunction)` | Returns whether at least one element follows a condition described in a function.*
 `.sort(sortFunction)` | Sorts and returns the array using a function.*
-`.toString()` | Returns the stringified array.* (`stringify(array)` would also work) `.unshift(item)` | Adds an item at the beginning of the array and returns the index.
+`.toString()` | Returns the stringified array.* (`stringify(array)` would also work) `.unshift(item)` | Adds an item at the beginning of the array and returns the new array length.
 `.insert(item, index)` | Inserts an item at an index.
 `.delete(index, amount)` | Deletes an element at an index (if amount is specified, it deletes the amount of elements from that index)
 `.pick()` | Returns a random element from the array.